How to Fix HP Printer Error 0x6100004a?

 9. Repeat the action that was previously causing the 0x6100004a error and see if the issue is now resolved.

-Method 3: Ensuring that Carriage is not restricted
+3. Ensure that Carriage is not Restricted

 Several users that found themselves in a similar situation have confirmed that the steps below finally allowed them to resolve the error message and print normally.